 Call your dentist right away if you experience problems such as excessive bleeding, difficulty breathing, or a fever.

-Columbia Smiles provides wisdom teeth removal as well as general dentistry services, cosmetic dentistry services, and dental trauma services.
+Columbia Smiles provides wisdom teeth consultation as well as general dentistry services, cosmetic dentistry services, and dental trauma services.
 Experience our comfortable office, friendly staff, and skilled dentists and dental assistants.
 Contact us at 410.690.4855 today for a consultation on your wisdom teeth removal.